Equine Dental Care

 - Malocclusion (a misaligned bite)

 - Sharp “hooks” on the front and back cheek teeth (due to the teeth wearing at an angle over time)

 - Step mouth – a condition in which an upper tooth grows too long due to a missing opposing lower tooth

 - Wave mouth – similar to step mouth, but affecting multiple teeth

 We use digital X-ray to aid in diagnosing issues hidden below your horse’s gum line, including loose and/or fractured teeth.
 Fractured teeth can result in painful exposed pulp cavities, tooth root abscesses, and secondary sinus infections.
 If we discover any of these problems, an extraction is likely.

-Signs Your Horse Needs Dental Care
+Signs your Horse Needs Dental Care

 The most common signs that your horse needs a dental checkup include:

-- Chewing or spitting out their feed
+- Spitting out their feed

 - Weight loss